 - Sexual assault

 Because of this, they start self-medicating and acting out.
 In most cases, they also use outside factors to make themselves feel better.
 These external factors may be food, a toy, or sticking to their parents.
-These innocent forms of self-medication can turn to opioid addiction or abuse of alcohol as they get older since they become more aware of their pain.
+These innocent forms of self-medication can turn to opioid addiction or alcohol abuse as they get older since they become more aware of their pain.

-Considering this, substance use is an unhealthy response to the natural need of a child to be comforted.
+Considering this, substance use is an unhealthy response to the natural need to be comforted.
 Those who survived trauma have a hard time handling negative emotions and stress because they did not have an opportunity to develop the right coping mechanisms.
 This affects the personal growth and self-esteem of the child.
 Low self-esteem can also drive them to look for substances that will give them support in high-stress environments.
 For instance, someone may use alcohol as a social crutch.

 Childhood Trauma and Dual Diagnosis

 While not every person who suffers from drug or alcohol abuse suffered from trauma in their early years, the prevalence of childhood trauma and addiction is common.
 If you need help, do not hesitate to contact Midwest Recovery Center.
-Call 833.627.0039 today to speak with a professional about mental health or addiction symptoms.
+We provide a broad spectrum of care, including: